appgate/sdp-wscapi/README.md

 * Anti spyware products

 ### The following platforms are supported
-* Windows 8 and upwards
+* Windows 8 and upwards until The Windows 10 Creators Update (also known as version 1703 and codenamed "Redstone 2")
-* Desktop only / 64bit
+* Desktop only x64

 ### Usage
 ```